-The immersive experience is at minimum 4-weeks in length.
+A culminating immersive experience will take place at the end of the second spring semester that is at minimum 4-weeks in length.
 The minimum average of hours per week is 30 hours, and the maximum average hours per week is 50 hours.
 Educational activities outside of the immersive clinical experience will not detract from the nature of the immersive clinical experience.